derekkraan/delta_crdt_ex/README.md

 %{"CRDT" => "is magic!"}
 ```

-⚠️ **Use atom carefully** : Any key or value of atom type will be replicated across the nodes, which never be garbage collected.
+⚠️ **Use atoms carefully** : Any atom contained in a key or value will be replicated across all nodes, and will never be garbage collected by the BEAM.

 ## Telemetry metrics